-Self-hosted security proxy for agent traffic
+Self-hosted runtime control for agent actions

-reverse proxy checkpoint enforce mode active
+runtime action checkpoint shadow mode active

 asr proxy --config config.yaml